 And as we enter Autumn, we meet the first sign of this season, Libra, bestowing the qualities of harmony, peace, luminous cooperation and sacred partnerships.
 These are most important gifts, which we need to be open to give and receive, in order to face the darkest months to come.

 Please join us in celebrating the Autumn Equinox with a distant meditation, click here for information on our worldwide meditation.
-Exact Equinox is at 14:21 GMT, on 22 September 2016.

 I wish you a very happy Autumn season.